CorentinB/DeepSort/README.md

   -h  --help       Print help information
   -u  --url        URL of your DeepDetect instance (i.e: http://localhost:8080) -i  --input      Your input folder.
+  -n  --network    The pre-trained deep neural network you want to use, can be
+                   resnet-50 or googlenet.
+Default: resnet-50
   -R  --recursive  Process files recursively.
   -j  --jobs       Number of parallel jobs.
 Default: 1 -d  --dry-run    Just classify images and return results, do not apply.